Auroruaaa/cse15l-lab-reports/Lab_Repo3.md

 > The last example indicates that the output prints all the lines that contain the word 'opinion' in the directory of ./plos with the path to the file.
 This time it prints more lines than the one before because it is not searching for whole word this time.

+> Reference
+> The source of following contents is GreeksForGreeks: https://www.geeksforgeeks.org/grep-command-in-unixlinux/